18F/before-you-ship/_pages/index.md

 ---
-title: Introduction
+title: Your guide to launching software at 18F
 permalink: /
 ---

 The goal of this site is to provide 18F staff with the information they need to launch software.
-It's a mix of requirements and best practices for projects at 18F, which may or may not be applicable for other teams inside or outside of government.
+It explains requirements and best practices for projects at 18F, which may or may not apply to other teams inside or outside of government.

-* **This list is:**
+You need this if you're a product lead or technical lead, but since all project team members contribute to launches, everyone at 18F can benefit from reading it.

-    * A general guide to review early and often
-    * _Especially_ important when you're starting to consider a future project launch or feature release
+**Read this guide early and often**, especially when you're starting to consider a future project launch or feature release. **This isn't a last-minute pre-launch checklist.**
-* **This list is not:**
-    * A last-minute pre-launch checklist, despite the "Before You Ship" title

-Like with most things in 18F, this guide is a user-contributed work in progress.
-Let us know [how to improve it!](https://github.com/18F/before-you-ship/issues/new)
+This page gives the big picture, and the left sidebar gives details about some of the key parts.
+Like most things at 18F, this guide is a user-contributed work in progress.
+Let us know [how to improve it](https://github.com/18F/before-you-ship/issues/new)!

 ### Compliance

-You need an Authority to Operate (ATO).
-Essentially, ATOs cover the important security reviews and approvals **required** for public government websites.
-They can take months (albeit rarely).
-You should review this [overview of ATOs](ato/) to start planning.
+Every project needs an Authority to Operate (ATO).
+ATOs cover the important security reviews and approvals **required** for public government websites.
+They can sometimes take months, so you should start this process very soon after a project begins.
+Review the [**overview of ATOs**](ato/) to start planning.

 ### Outreach